1. INFORMATION FOR INQUIRERS

 both the masculine

-Co-Freemasonry respects the masculine Orders and will
+Co-Freemasonry respects the masculine Orders and may

 admit as a visitor any of their members who can prove (by a dues receipt